sirjhep/MathX/README.md

 - Make all Jax Editable,
 - Added a keyboard shortcut for inserting an equation. (alt + =).
 - A help window.
+- convert all jax to ascii text wrap in ticks(`) of the editor's content before submitting the form.

 #### To be develop
-- convert all jax to ascii text wrap in ticks(`) of the editor's content before submitting the form.
+- think of a better color scheme for the editor.
+- think of another way for the " a" scheme.